-This line actually creates another DIV container, with a button inside.
+• This line actually creates another DIV container, with a button inside.
 This button will be used to open the browser so that the user can see the results on the Google Scholar page.
 Let's start implementing this function after adding the CSS for this button.

 '''

 #viewpapersbutton

 {

-padding-top: 0px;

-padding-left: 5px;
+padding-left: 63px;

-width: 80px;

-height: 45px;

-font-size: 15px;

 }

 '''

 • The 'openPage' function will seem similar to a function we previously implemented (the 'openCMERWebsite' function).
 We'll be performing the same action, but with a different URL.
 You'll also notice the URL variable we're using in this function is the same URL variable we've been saving globally in the 'getScholarResults' function.
-Add the following function into your program:
+Add the following function into your program which is also included in the lab4functions.txt file:

 '''

 function openPage()

 {

-var args = new blackberry.invoke.BrowserArguments(openpageurl);
+var args = new

+blackberry.invoke.BrowserArguments(openpageurl);

+blackberry.invoke.invoke(blackberry.invoke.APP_BROWSER,

-blackberry.invoke.invoke(blackberry.invoke.APP_BROWSER, args);
+args);

 }

 '''

 • Now would be a good time to test everything we've done in the application so far, and take a look at a result from a real query.
-Load the application into the Ripple emulator.
+Compile the application and load it onto the PlayBook simulator.
 Type in the query "KJ Rutherfurd" and press Search.
 You should get some results back for this query, as the results will have less than 100 papers.
 You should now see results similar to the following:

-Also try pressing the 'View Papers by the Author' button, and make sure that the browser opens and brings you to the Google Scholar results.
+- Also try pressing the 'View Papers by the Author' button, and make sure that the browser opens and brings you to the Google Scholar results.
 If everything works, that's great news.
-If not, re-trace your steps throughout the lab and make sure there aren't any mistakes in your code.

-• You may remember in lab 3 we added a call to the 'setTimeout' which calls a function 'wait' after 3000 milliseconds.
+If not, re-trace your steps throughout the lab and make sure there aren't any mistakes in your code. - You may remember in lab 3 we added a call to the 'setTimeout' which calls a function 'wait' after 3000 milliseconds.
 The function call looked like: